 Here are tips that can help.

-If an article is 300 words most trades likely will dismiss it as lacking depth.
+If a thought-leadership article is 300 words most trades likely will dismiss it for lacking depth.
 On the other hand, a 5,000-word, stream-of-consciousness manifesto also can turn off editors.

 When targeting a trade with an article, do your research.
 Check the outlet’s website to see if it mentions parameters for article length.
-Let the author know word count before she starts writing.
-The editors you pitch will appreciate that you took the time to consult the parameters.
+Let the author know about word-count and style tips before she starts writing.
+Editors you pitch will appreciate that you took the time to consult the parameters.

 No matter the industry, executives should possess expertise that can result in useful content.
 Still, a successful thought-leadership article must include a unique element, an unusual view of events or the industry, perhaps a concept that’s new or rarely covered.